-Each year PRISM is led collectively by a new team of five MFA student editors - a Managing Editor, Prose Editor, Poetry Editor, Reviews Editor and a Promotions Editor.
+Each year PRISM is led collectively by a new team of six MFA student editors - an Editor In-Chief, Managing Editor, Prose Editor, Poetry Editor, Reviews Editor and a Promotions Editor.
 These paid part-time positions are normally contracted for twelve months starting in May through to April of the following year.
-The positions are advertised in late November and hiring takes place in January-February, with successful candidates fulfilling an eightweek paid training period through March and April before starting their new roles in May.
+The positions are advertised in December and hiring takes place in January-February, with successful candidates fulfilling an eight- week paid training period through March and April before starting their new roles in May.
 Editorial positions are normally held for one year only.